Sidra-Kazmi/makeyourfuture/content/homepage/about-me.md

 ##### Professionel Experience

-Hi, I am Sidra Kazmi.
-I am a certified Life Coach, NLP Practitioner-Trainer, and a Child and Youth Counselor for the last ten years.
+Hi, I am Sidra Kazmi, a certified Life Coach, NLP Practitioner-Trainer, and a Child and Youth Counselor for the last ten years.

 I have a Bachelor's in Psychology from Brock University, one of Canada's distinguished universities.
 My post-grad diploma as a Child and Youth Counselor equipped me to help children and youth overcome their mental and developmental issues.
 I got my certification and training from Transform Destiny, California, USA.